The Urban Nature Project

 - Building work is due to start in 2021 and the transformed gardens are due to be opened in 2023.

-The Urban Nature Project will develop the scientific tools and skills urgently needed to monitor, understand and protect urban nature.
+The Urban Nature Project will develop new scientific tools and skills urgently needed to monitor, understand and protect urban nature.

 Understanding how wildlife is responding to change requires large volumes of data.
 The Museum will take the lead in convening a national partnership of urban nature professionals, including academic researchers and conservation practitioners.